TBC is the main supplier of food, including rice, cooking fuel, fish paste and beans to the camps.

 Under the system refugee committees identify the needs of households according to different criteria and identify them as most vulnerable, vulnerable, standard or self-reliant (the latter category accounted for just 1 percent of households in 2016).
 The most vulnerable households and those with children under the age of 18 receive extra rations.

-The e-voucher programme allows refugees to buy their own food from more than 30 upgraded shops mainly run by refugee vendors, promoting greater choice, decision-making and dignity within households and the communities.
+The food card programme allows refugees to buy their own food from around 50 participating vendor shops mainly run by refugees, promoting greater choice, decision-making and dignity within households and the communities.

 The vendors, many of whom are women, buy fresh produce from refugee gardens and agriculture plots and rice, oil, spices and other items from Thai suppliers.